-FASTT feedback: The perfect approach to workplace feedback that packs a punch
+FASTT feedback: The perfect approach to delivering better workplace feedback

 Traditional performance management is dead (or should be).
 Are you still running the same old tired cycle of one or two reviews a year and not much else?
 Then you’re setting yourself and your team up to fail.
 The FASTT feedback framework will help.

 According to Gallup only 14% of your employees find annual or bi-annual performance reviews improve their performance.
-And 90% of HR leaders and 95% of team leaders see them as little more than a box-ticking exercise.
+And, according to SHRM findings, 90% of HR leaders and 95% of team leaders see them as little more than a box-ticking exercise.

 Yet, 65-80% of businesses still use either an annual review or 6-monthly as their only tool for formal employee feedback.
 And at a staggering average estimated cost of $2.4 million per business, they're not cheap.

 So, if you’re keeping score that’s:

 - Your people don’t usually benefit from annual/occasional reviews

 - Your HR team and managers see little long-term benefit

 - They cost a whole lot of money

 - Most of us still cling to them over anything else